 Howdy, howdy my SEO heroes!
 Search Engine Academy gets lots of opportunities to answer the question “what does SEO mean?”

-Well, it sure as hell doesn’t mean what it used to.
+While SEO is still as relevant as ever, it sure as hell doesn’t mean what it used to.
 There was a time you could schedule your SEO a few times per year and not worry too much about it.
 Of course, that was way back when there were only a few hundred thousand or million pages on the world wide web, so what the heck, ranking wasn’t too awful hard.

 Nowadays…hahahaha.
 Slow.
 Clap.